 Culleenamore shell middens

 The main settlement of the Carrowmore people has yet to be discovered.
-A large neolithic village of 160 hut sites is known on Doonaveeragh mountain at Carrowkeel 20 km to the southeast.
-The Coolrea settlement must have been on the eastern side of Knocknarea, where a plateau or hum joins the mountain at 190 meters above sea level.
+A large neolithic village of 160 hut sites is known on Doonaveeragh mountain at Carrowkeel twenty-six kilometers to the southeast.
+The Cuil Iórra settlement may have been on the eastern side of Knocknarea, where a plateau or hum joins the mountain at 190 meters above sea level.
 Unfortunately a fairly recent plantation of pine trees has obliterated any remains, but many pieces of worked chert and pieces of quartz have been found there.

 There are fine views across Ballisodare Bay to the cairns on Doomore and Croghaun mountains from the middens.
 A large colony of seals lives on the sandbanks south and west of the shoreline.
 In recent years a sperm whale washed up on the shore.
 Up untill the start of the 20th century, when the industry went into decline, Culleenamore oysters were exported all over the world.